PetrBilek1/Ingenium/README.md

 To run change connection string in appsettings.json and **possibly BaseAddress in WebUI Program.cs**

-The migrations are applied automatically, but here is the actual script
+### Migration script (the migrations are applied automatically, but here is the actual script)
-### Migration script
      IF OBJECT_ID(N'[__EFMigrationsHistory]') IS NULL
      BEGIN
          CREATE TABLE [__EFMigrationsHistory] (